Department of Social Policy and Social Security Studies

 Sankt Augustin

-The degree programme is free of admission.
-You can enrol from 1 June to 1 October for the start of the winter semester.
+If you fulfil all the admission requirements, you can enrol within the deadline.
+You can enrol from 15 June to 1 October for the start of the winter semester.

 Language skills